 Video: Bethlehem cave welcomes Christmas at An Nhien parish

-Also at this time, parishioners of An Nhien Parish (Thach Ha Commune, Ha Tinh City) are busy building the Bethlehem grotto to welcome Christmas 2023.
+Also at this time, the parishioners of An Nhien Parish (Thach Ha Commune, Ha Tinh City) are busy building the Bethlehem grotto to welcome Christmas 2023.
 This year, the construction of the Bethlehem grotto was undertaken by An Trung parish and started on November 2.

-Decorating the Christmas nativity scene is a way to re-enact the story of God coming to earth as a human in the Bible, symbolizing the harmony of God's Son with humanity.
+Decorating the Christmas nativity scene is a way to re-enact the story of God coming to earth as a human in the Bible, carrying the meaning of the harmony of God's Son with humanity.
 The Bethlehem nativity scene is the centerpiece of Catholic Christmas decorations around the world.
 Churches all make a Bethlehem nativity scene, telling the story of Jesus' birth.
-During Christmas season, Catholics everywhere often make a nativity scene to recreate the scene of the Nativity of Jesus. |
+During Christmas season, Catholics everywhere often make nativity scenes to recreate the Nativity scene. |

 Quynh Chi